What It Takes

 St. Louis College of Pharmacy grants advanced standing in the form of credit hours to entering students who, on the basis of performance on the Advanced Placement (AP) tests, demonstrate proficiency in select courses.

-- English Literature (3 hours of credit)
+- English Literature (selective)

 Courses taken outside the College will be transferred in as credit, if approved by the Registrar’s Office.
 For students transferring into the 6-year Doctor of Pharmacy program (which will be phased out with the last cohort of students graduating from the program in spring 2019), a maximum of 12 elective credit hours (15 for transfer students) may be transferred into the program.
 No credit will be transferred for grades less than C. (NOTE: A letter grade of C- is considered to be less than C and will not be transferred.)
 Credit will not be granted for math or science courses if taken as dual credit through high school.
+The 2015-2016 academic year will be the last time dual enrollment English credit will be accepted.